“The successful warrior is the average man, with laser-like focus.” — Bruce Lee

 Find a Way to Focus Among the Chaos

-Find the Simplest Task to Narrow Your Focus
+Use the Most Specific Task to Narrow Your Focus

 Forget Cause and Effect – Performance is Distinct from Outcome